 The First Thing We Do, Let’s Kill All the Lawyers

 Cohen himself is the points winner for overall despicability.
 As an attorney, it’s hard to say how truly vile it is to see another testify against his client.
 Like a Doctor giving a patient poison, revealing the confidences and inside information learned as the client’s attorney is against everything we are.
-That he did so voluntarily means his road to redemption now stretches toward eternity.We value your comments!
-Please weigh in on our comment section below.
+That he did so voluntarily means his road to redemption now stretches toward eternity.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com